alialfie/Online-Store-API/README.md

     * used to store user info during runtime and returning or printing it.
 * java.util.regex.Pattern
     * used for defining text patterns used in UserValidator class.
+* javax.persistence.Entity
+    * to define an entity in the database

+* javax.persistence.JoinColumn
+    * to join columns for referencing and entity association.

+* javax.persistence.ManyToOne
+    * to make all admins have a reference to the admin that added them.

+* javax.validation.constraints.NotNull
+    * to put a constraint on one of the attributes so that the user has to enter it.

+* org.springframework.data.repository.CrudRepository
+    * Interface for generic CRUD operations on a repository for a specific type. we use some of its functions to manipulate our data.

+* org.springframework.stereotype.Service
+    * Indicates that an annotated class is a "Service" by using @service annotation

+* org.springframework.web.bind.annotation.*
+    * used for implementing web annotations such as @PostMapping and @GetMapping

+* org.springframework.stereotype.Controller
+    * Indicates that an annotated class is a "Controller"